ekaminski/CodeSchool/README.md

 # CodeSchool

-The main content in CodeSchool's free online course for R. http://tryr.codeschool.com/
+From CodeSchool's free online course for R, these are the answers to the main problems, which I completed.
+The answers are organized into chapters, as they appear on the website. http://tryr.codeschool.com/